Fan (G)

 Details

-Vector of volumetric flow rates for 2D interpolation of fan characteristic curves.
-If the Shaft power specification parameters are set to `Brake power', the fan data may be outside the normal operating range and these values may be negative.
+Vector of volume flow values for two-dimensional interpolation of fan characteristic curves.
+If the Shaft power specification parameter is set to Brake power, then the fan data may exceed the normal operating range, and these values may be negative.

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `2D tabulated data - static pressure vs. shaft speed and flow rate'.
+To use this parameter, set the Fan parameterization parameter to 2D tabulated data - static pressure vs. shaft speed and flow rate.

 |